Game of Thrones Filming Locations

 Located along the stunning North Coast close to Carrick-a-Rede Rope Bridge lies Larrybane headland, which used to stretch out towards Sheep Island.
 Its large caves once served as a home to boat builders and a safe haven from winter storms

 Larrybane was the dramatic spot chosen for Renly Baratheon’s camp in Season 2.
-This is where Catelyn Stark agrees to a treaty with Renley on behalf of her son Robb.
+This is where Catelyn Stark agrees to a treaty with Renly on behalf of her son Robb.

 One of the most iconic locations, Downhill Beach is an 11km stretch of sand and surf located on the Causeway Coast.
 This magnificent location is home to Mussenden.
 Downhill was illuminated and transformed into Dragonstone in Season 2.